DDS-Lab/disaster-damage-detection/model-training.md

 layout: page
 title: Model training
 ---

+For each training that we conducted, we were able to view the training loss and precision via the Tensorboard shown below:

+![Tensorboard output](tensorboard-sat.png)

 1. Satellite RGB Imagery from Digital Globe using Single Shot Detector (SSD)

-![Tensorboard output](tensorboard-sat.png)

 ![Damaged](damaged-sat.png)![Undamaged](undamaged-sat.png)